-Ukraine's Zelenskyy: Any Russian Victory Could be Perilous
+Ukraine's Zelenskyy: Any Russian Victory Could Be Perilous

 Zelenskyy is also well aware that his country's success has been in great part due to waves of international military support, particularly from the United States and Western Europe.
 But some in the United States — including Republican Donald Trump, the former American president and current 2024 candidate — have questioned whether Washington should continue to supply Ukraine with billions of dollars in military aid.

-Trump's likely Republican rival, Florida Gov. Ron DeSantis, also suggested that defending Ukraine in a “territorial dispute” with Russia was not a significant U.S. national security priority.
-He later walked that statement back after facing criticism from other corners of the GOP.
+Trump's likely Republican rival, Florida Gov. Ron DeSantis, also suggested defending Ukraine in a "territorial dispute" with Russia was not a "vital" U.S. national security priority.
+He later clarified that Putin is a "war criminal" after facing criticism from other corners of the GOP.

-Zelenskyy didn't mention the names of Trump or any other Republican politicians — figures he might have to deal with if they prevailed in 2024 elections.
-But he did say that he worries the war could be impacted by shifting political forces in Washington.
+Zelenskyy did not mention the names of Trump or any other Republican politicians — figuring he might have to deal with if they prevailed in 2024 elections.
+But he did say he worries the war could be impacted by shifting political forces in Washington.

+"The United States really understands that if they stop helping us, we will not win," he said in the interview.

 The president's carefully calibrated railroad trip was a remarkable journey across land through a country at war.
 Zelenskyy, who has become a recognizable face across the world as he doggedly tells his side of the story to nation after nation, used the morale-building journey to carry his considerable clout to regions close to the front lines.